Chapter 1: I am Awake

 "That’s putting it mildly," he muttered, rubbing at his eyes.

-“You’re not supposed to exist,” — absurd words, yet somehow inevitable.
+“You’re not supposed to exist," — absurd words, but pertinent nonetheless.

 "Yet here I am."